Statute of The Court

 Representation

-The accused Party is entitled to representation by a Defence Team.
+The accused Party and civil respondent is entitled to representation by a Defence Team.
 The Defence Team shall be authorized to (i) present its evidence during the trial(s) and (ii) cross-examine any victims, witnesses, and/or connected parties called to testify on behalf of the Prosecution.
-If the accused Party refuses to participate in the trial(s) thereby not appointing a Defence Team, the Court shall be authorized to appoint ex officio a Defence Team to represent the accused.
-The Defence Team appointed by the Court shall be entitled to the same rights as a Defence Team appointed by the accused.
+If the accused Party refuses to participate in the trial(s) thereby not appointing a Defence Team, the Court shall be authorized to appoint ex officio a Defence Team to represent the absent party or group of parties having common interests.
+The Defence Team appointed by the Court shall be entitled to the same rights as a Defence Team appointed by the accused or civil respondent.